-Revatrol has soared into the diet supplement scene as a red wine extract supplement.
-Because of the popularity and known benefits of red wine for heart health, we decided to do an in-depth review on Revatrol.
-We looked at its ingredients, side effects, quality of their customer service, and any scientific studies that have been published on this product.
-We also looked at as many online reviews as we could to find out if this was a good weight loss supplement that we could pass on to our readers.
+A diet product’s worth depends on whether it actually helps people lose weight.
+Let’s find out if Revatrol really work.
+Because of the popularity and known benefits of red wine for heart health, we decided to do an in-depth review of the ingredients, side effects, quality of their customer service and any scientific studies.
+We also looked at as many online reviews as we could to find.
+Then, we refined and condensed to give you the info you need.

 What You Need to Know

-Revatrol is a red wine extract supplement that claims to offer the benefits of 50 bottles of wine in a single capsule.
-The ingredients include Resveratrol, Alpha Lipoic Acid, Carnitine, and Quercetin.
-These ingredients are meant to help stabilize blood pressure, improve heart health, and improve brain power by using the positive benefits of red wine.
+Firstly, Revatrol is a red wine extract supplement that claims to offer the benefits of 50 bottles of wine in a single capsule.
+The ingredients include resveratrol, alpha lipoic acid, carnitine and quercetin.
+These are meant to help stabilize blood pressure, improve heart health and improve brain power by using the positive benefits of red wine.

 Revatrol was introduced by Renown Health Products in 2006 to take advantage of the growing popularity of red wine extract products.
-Their products are readily available online, are moderately priced, and they have an A+ rating from the BBB, which are all good signs that their company offers quality products, but read on…
+The supplements are readily available online, are moderately priced and they have an A+ rating from the BBB, which are all good signs that their company offers quality, but read on…

-When looking at weight loss products, the first thing we look at is naturally the weight loss that customers see.
-The problem with Revatrol is that it doesn’t claim to help people lose weight; it isn’t designed as a weight loss product.
-Because of this, most customers see very little benefit of Revatrol.
-“Red Wine has been linked to heart health,” said our research editor.
-“But it has no weight loss benefits, so Revatrol won’t help dieters lose weight.”
-This was a disappointment to many customers because Revatrol is sold on diet websites along side with diet supplements and weight loss pills.
+The first thing we looked at with Revatrol ingredients was effectiveness.
+When reviewing weight-loss products, the first thing we look at is results.
+The problem with Revatrol is that it doesn’t claim to help people lose weight.
+Because of this, most customers see very little benefit.
+“Red wine has been linked to heart health,” said our Research Editor.
+“But it has no other proven benefits, so Revatrol won’t likely help dieters.”

 “Saw no results at all, probably just a placebo effect for those that do see results,” said one user.

-“I took this for 2 months and didn’t lose any weight, then I found out it isn’t even a weight loss product,,” said another.
+“I took this for 2 months and didn’t lose any weight, then I found out it isn’t even a weight loss product,,” offered another.

-While Revatrol claims that it has no side effects, a number of customers have complained of numerous side effects ranging from moderate to severe.
-Some common complaints include difficulty clotting or increased risk of bleeding, bladder infections, liver failure, joint pain, cramps, acne, rash, and more.
+While Revatrol claims that it has no side effects, a number of users have complained of numerous issues ranging from moderate to severe.
 “I had joint problems and severe muscle aches after taking Revatrol,” said one customer.

-Our research has shown that when a particularly difficult or troublesome element of a weight loss program or exercise routine exists (cost, taste, negative side effects, etc.) the likelihood of maintaining permanent weight loss is slim.
-If Revatrol really does lead to these moderate and severe side effects, it could be ineffective for many people.
+Our research has shown that when a particularly difficult or troublesome element of a weight-loss program or exercise routine exists (cost, taste, negative side effects, etc.) the likelihood of maintaining permanent loss is slim.
+If Revatrol really does lead to these moderate and severe adverse reactions, it could be disconcerting for many people.

-There’s plenty of research detailing the benefits of Red Wine for heart health, but there hasn’t been anything linking it to weight loss.
-At DietSpotlight, we’re concerned with a product’s ability to help our readers lose weight, but Revatrol has no weight loss claims, and no real benefit for weight loss.
-Most users agree that its effects are primarily caused by the placebo effect, and with no research contradicting these claims, we’re inclined to believe that the weight loss and overall health benefits of Revatrol are minimal.
+There’s plenty of research detailing the benefits of red wine for heart health, but there hasn’t been anything linking it to weight-loss.
+At DietSpotlight, we’re concerned with a product’s ability to help our readers lose weight, but Revatrol has no real benefit in this area.
+With no support, we don’t see the purpose in giving this one a try.

+So, this one was a bit on the interesting side.
+What’s the final say?
 Because of the nature of this product, it made for an intriguing review.
-This red wine extract has been on the market for nearly 10 years, is readily available online, and has the benefit of significant research supporting the heart health benefits of red wine.
-This product specifically though has no supporting research that proves weight loss benefits or overall heart benefits of Revatrol, so we cannot recommend this as a diet supplement for our readers.
-We’re also concerned about the negative side effects that many customers have seen, as well as the overall ineffectiveness of these capsules as a weight loss product.
+Red wine extract has been on the market for nearly 10 years, is readily available online and has the benefit of significant study backing the heart health benefits.
+This one has no supporting research that proves weight-loss benefits, so we have concerns about this as a diet supplement.
+We’re also bothered by the negative side effects that many customers have seen, as well as the overall ineffectiveness of these capsules.

-If you’re still looking for a product that does have substantiated weight loss claims, we suggest you find a product without negative side effects that has unbiased data and scientific studies backing its claims.
+If you’re still looking for a product that does have substantiated weight-loss claims, we suggest you find one without negative side effects that has unbiased data and scientific studies backing its statements.

-One of our favorite products so far in 2015 that meets these criteria is Leptigen.
-Leptigen has clinical studies proving that not only does its proprietary blend of four ingredients help users lose weight by boosting metabolism and increasing fat loss, but it is also safe and free from side effects.
-Actual customers online have great things to say about Leptigen and have seen moderate, healthy weight loss without the long list of side effects.
+Among the best products we’ve seen this year is one called Dietspotlight Burn.
+It has clinical studies proving that not only does its proprietary blend of four ingredients help users lose weight by boosting metabolism and increasing fat loss, but it is also safe and free from side effects.
+Actual customers online have great things to say about Dietspotlight Burn and have seen moderate, healthy weight-loss.